 Here is the right approach to building an MVP:

-Your technical gaps will undoubtedly come forward when you start hiring the developers to build your MVP.
-However, this is again not a huge factor.
+Your technical gaps will undoubtedly come forward when you hire developers to build your MVP.
+However, this is again a small factor.

-The number of people who have the tech knowledge or are skilled enough to code a solution is much more than the number of entrepreneurial minds.
-The fact places you within a set of people who carry a rare skill set.
+The number of people with the tech knowledge or skills to code a solution is much more than those of entrepreneurial minds.
+The fact places you within people with a rare skill set.

 The best way to tackle this situation is to find someone you know who can help you hire the right team or tech partner.
-He/She can be a friend, a colleague, a relative, or a friend-of-friends.
+They can be friends, colleagues, relatives, or friend-of-friends.

-If you don’t invest in advice at this time, you may end up with a product that is built cheaply but is not scalable, hard to update, and impossible to maintain.
-The potential risks of hiring the wrong product development partners are way more than you even realize.
+If you don’t invest in advice now, you may end up with a product built cheaply but not scalable, hard to update, and impossible to maintain.
+The potential risks of hiring the wrong product development partners are much more than you realize.
 And as a budding non-tech founder, you shouldn’t take these risks.

 Together with your technical advisors, you can find a long list of tech partners, shortlist the ones you like, interview them, check their portfolio, talk to their former clients, and then consider hiring after double-checking everything.

-Since you will be targeting a constrained market using your MVP, performing an elaborated test to validate it will be a waste of time.
-However, just developing an MVP isn’t enough, validating it is also crucial.
+Since you will be targeting a constrained market using your MVP, performing an elaborate test to validate it will be a waste of time.
+However, developing an MVP isn’t enough; validating it is also crucial.

 Here are some strategies to validate your minimum viable product:

-If your users show interest in your product, it is a win-win.
+If your users show interest in it, it is a win-win.
 So, calculate the number of user registration requests your MVP receives.
-The more the new registration, the more validated your MVP becomes.
+The more the new registration you have, the more validated your MVP becomes.